 Conacher played his minor Hockey with the Toronto Marlboro organization and was a member of Ontario provincial championship winning teams at the bantam and midget age groups playing for the Marlboro juniors.

-Conacher next played junior Hockey with the West Toronto Nationals in the Ontario Hockey Association (OHA) junior league between 1933 and 1936.
+Conacher next played junior Hockey with the West Toronto Nationals in the Ontario Hockey Association / OHA junior league between 1933 and 1936.
 In his third season, 1935–36, Conacher led the OHA junior league in scoring with 12 goals in 10 games.
 The Nationals, led by Roy and Bert Conacher, won the OHA title and reached the 1936 Memorial Cup final against the Saskatoon Wesleys.
-In 12 Memorial Cup playoff games, Roy Conacher recorded eight goals and five assists.
-West Toronto won the best-of-three final in two consecutive games, 5–1 and 4–2, to capture the Memorial Cup.
+In 12 Memorial Cup playoff games, Roy Conacher scored 8 goals and 5 assists.
+West Toronto won the best-of-three final in two consecutive games, 5–1 and 4–2, to capture the 1936 Memorial Cup championship.

-Conacher played two seasons of senior hockey, first with the Toronto Dominions of the OHA senior league in 1936–37 where he was an all-star for the OHA senior championship winning squad.
-He then played with then the Kirkland Lake Hargreaves of the Northern Ontario Hockey Association.
+Conacher played two seasons of senior Hockey, first with the Toronto Dominions of the OHA senior league in 1936–37 where he was an all-star for the 1937 J. Ross Robertson Cup championship team.
+He then played with the Kirkland Lake Hargreaves of the Northern Ontario Hockey Association.

 Conacher remained a leading offensive threat throughout his tenure with Boston; he was one of the NHL's top ten scorers in his first four seasons, including the 1939–40 season despite missing 16 games due to a broken wrist.
 He also finished second in goals in both 1940–41 and 1941–42 with 24 goals in each campaign.
 By 1941, he had joined with Eddie Wiseman and Bill Cowley to form the "Three Gun Line", so named because all three players were considered top scoring threats.
 Conacher had only one goal during the 1941 Stanley Cup playoffs, but the Bruins were the NHL's dominant team and swept the Detroit Red Wings in the Final to win their second Stanley Cup in three years.